maicher/kmstatus/README.md

 * CPU average load and frequency
 * Temperature

+The order of segments as well as the templates are customizable via toml config file.

 Each segment has a separate parser to get data from system files or shell programs.
-Data parsing is performed every given time period (configurable by the `refreshinterval` option).
+Once `kmst` has started it parses data every given time interval (configurable by the `refreshinterval` option) and prints output periodically.

-Parsing can be additionally performed in reaction to system signal (configurable by the `parseonsig` option).
+The process can be additionally controlled by following commands:

-The order of segments as well as the templates are customizable.
+    kmst --refreh
+    kmst --text TEXT
+    kmst --text-unset

 ## Installation